Wang Xuefeng (diplomat)

 Wang Xuefeng (born April 1966) is a Chinese diplomat and politician.
-He is the Chinese ambassador to Botswana and former Chinese Ambassador to Samoa.
+He is the Chinese ambassador to Denmark, and the former Chinese ambassador to Botswana and Chinese ambassador to Samoa.

 Early life and career

 Wang was born in Jianhu County, Jiangsu, China, in April 1966.
 He obtained a bachelor of arts degree from Nanjing University.
 In 1988, he joined the Ministry of Foreign Affairs of the People's Republic of China.
 Between 2011 and 2013, he was the minister at the Embassy of China in India.
 He was the Consulate-General of China in Kolkata for two years (2013–2015).

 Prior to his appointment as the Chinese Ambassador to Botswana, he was the Special Envoy for the China-Pacific Islands Forum Dialogue.

+On 5 July 2024, he was appointed as the Chinese ambassador to Denmark.